Communications Guidance for Pride that Brands Can Apply Year-Round

 How should companies and brands demonstrate their support for observances like Pride Month and LGBTQ+ issues in the communities where they operate?

-It’s also important to note that social issues can be sensitive, sometimes polarizing topics, and when you take a stand, you run the risk of alienating those who don’t agree with you.
-And increasingly, some companies are facing negative public comments, calls for boycotts and even lost revenues for supporting some social issues.
-Before speaking out, make sure you’re “in it” for the long haul.
-Backpedaling after receiving negative comments can often do more damage to a company’s reputation than good.
+It’s important to note that social issues can be sensitive, sometimes polarizing topics, and when you take a stand, you run the risk of alienating those who don’t agree with you.
+And increasingly, some companies are facing negative public comments, calls for boycotts and even lost revenue for supporting some social issues.
+Conversely, some companies also have faced boycotts and lost revenue for rolling back their DEI initiatives publicly – prompting many companies to keep their heads down and stay out of the fray.

-What should the role of a Human Resources Department play in determining how companies recognize Pride and other cultural events?
+What should the role of a Human Resources Department play in determining how companies recognize Pride Month and other cultural events?

-Look to your employees to help organize local activities, events and celebrations, rather than having a top-down corporate approach.
+Empower your employees to help organize local activities, events and celebrations, rather than having a top-down corporate approach.

 It’s also important to ensure that fully remote employees feel included and supported, so plan a good mix of digital ways to celebrate and educate – such as hosting online conversations and events.